-Subject to the approval of the Director of Graduate Studies, the candidate may submit as part of the required course work a maximum of six credits total of transfer work and courses taken outside the Department.
+Subject to the approval of the Director of Graduate Studies, the candidate may submit as part of the required course work a maximum of nine credits of transfer work and courses taken outside the Department.

 The M.A. is not a one year program, although some students do manage to complete it in two semesters and a summer.
 Typically, a student chooses Plan B and takes three semesters or stays on for two academic years, taking one semester of more advanced course work.
 There is great flexibility in the courses a student may take for the M.A. degree.
-Most students in the Ph.D program will automatically satisfy the requirements for the M.A under Plan B.
+Most students in the Ph.D program will automatically satisfy the requirements for the M.A under Plan B. Recommendations for Applied Mathematics (M.S. in Mathematics.)
+These recommendations are designed to prepare students for industrial, management or public service employment.
+They emphasize the skills, attitudes, and knowledge needed for recognition, formulation and solution of real-world problems.
+Each student should complete 24 credits from the following courses:

-Master of Science (M.S. in Mathematics)